 - What percent of candidates visit careers pages?

 - What do candidates look for on a careers page?

 - What should you include in a careers page?

-- How important is the design of your careers page?
+- How important is your careers page design?

 - Should you make your careers page mobile-friendly?